Titans' NFL-best winning streak now 6, edge Saints 23-21

 Trevor Siemian, the Titans’ designated survivor QB for part of last season, threw a 15-yard TD pass to Marquez Callaway with 1:16 left, pulling the Saints within 23-21.
 But Adam Trautman was flagged for a false start, pushing the Saints back to the Titans 7 on the 2-pointer.

+“Obviously, it changes the play when you’re on the 2 and you go to the 7,” Payton said.

-Siemian’s pass to Mark Ingram at the right edge of the end zone was incomplete, with Titans cornerback Jackrabbit Jenkins defending.
+Siemian’s pass to his first read Mark Ingram at the right edge of the end zone was incomplete, with Titans cornerback Jackrabbit Jenkins defending.
 That was the Saints’ eighth straight failed 2-point conversion over several seasons.

+“I’ve got to get him a better throw or extend the play,” Siemian said.

+“When it comes to those tight situations where we got to get a stop, there’s no panic on the field, no panic on the sideline,” Titans safety Kevin Byard said.

-The Titans recovered the onside kick to seal their tightest victory yet.
+The Titans recovered the onside kick to seal their tightest victory yet in what wound up their lowest scoring game in a win this season.

+“Obviously we got to clean some stuff up, but I’m never going to apologize for a win,” Tannehill said.

-The Saints could have kicked the extra point for the win if kicker Brian Johnson hadn’t missed two extra points earlier.
+The Saints could have been in position to kick the extra point for the win if kicker Brian Johnson hadn’t missed two extra points earlier.
 Johnson did kick a 20-yard field goal with 5:33 left to pull New Orleans within 23-15, but the Titans stopped the Saints on five plays with goal to go trailing 23-12.

 Jeffery Simmons, who had a career-high three of the Titans’ five sacks in last week’s win over the Rams, had two more by halftime.
 Harold Landry also had a sack, giving him a career-high 10 for the season, and the Titans had four by halftime.